zqwei/explore_ephys_data/README.md

 * Response   :  0.0 to  2.0 sec.

 ### Data structure:
-Here we have data from 5 recording sessions.
-In each session, we have hundreds of behavioral trials with different trial types.
-In each recording session, we have multiple units (neurons) recorded simultaneously.
+This repo contains data from 5 recording sessions.
+Each session contains hundreds of behavioral trials with different trial types.
+Multiple units (neurons) were recorded simultaneously.
+We did not provide the raw extracellular waveforms, but only  'sorted' spikes.
+The process (some would say dark art) of 'spike sorting' is beyond the scope of this tutorial.

-* Spiking data is stored in an structure array named __ephysDataset__
+* Spikes are stored in a structure array named __ephysDataset__
-* sessionIndex: index of the session in which neuron was recorded.
+* sessionIndex: index of the session in which each neuron was recorded.
 * nUnit       : index of the neuron(unit) in each recording session.
 * unit_yes_trial: spike rates in correct right-lick trial.
-Spikes were binned by 67 ms discretely in time.
+Spikes were binned into 67 ms bins.
 * unit_no_trial : spike rates in correct left-lick trial.
-Spikes were binned by 67 ms discretely in time.
+Spikes were binned into 67 ms bins.
 * unit_yes_trial_index: trial index of each correct right-lick trial.
 * unit_no_trial_index : trial index of each correct left-lick trial.
-* unit_yes_trial_spk_time: timing of each spike in correct right-lick trials (sec).
+* unit_yes_trial_spk_time: time of each spike in correct right-lick trials (sec).
-* unit_no_trial_spk_time : timing of each spike in correct left-lick trials (sec).
+* unit_no_trial_spk_time : time of each spike in correct left-lick trials (sec).

 * unit_yes_error: spike rates in error right-lick trial.
-Spikes were binned by 67 ms discretely in time.
+Spikes were binned into 67 ms bins.
 * unit_no_error : spike rates in error left-lick trial.
-Spikes were binned by 67 ms discretely in time.
+Spikes were binned into 67 ms bins.
 * unit_yes_error_index: trial index of each error right-lick trial.
 * unit_no_error_index : trial index of each error left-lick trial.
-* unit_yes_error_spk_time: timing of each spike in error right-lick trials (unit in sec).
+* unit_yes_error_spk_time: time of each spike in error right-lick trials (unit in sec).
-* unit_no_error_spk_time : timing of each spike in error left-lick trials (unit in sec).
+* unit_no_error_spk_time : time of each spike in error left-lick trials (unit in sec).

 * depth_in_um: recording depth of the unit in um.
-We don't use this info int this lecture.
+We don't use this info here.
 * cell_type  : putative pyramidal cells -- 1; fast-spiking interneurons: 0.
 * __timetag__    : timing of each bin (67 ms discrete time bins).
 * __simDataset__ : Dataset for "Dimensionality reduction".
 See "Dimensionality reduction" for detail.